 Another helpful book which has benefited many people with its nutritional advice is Seven Weeks To Sobriety: The Proven Program to Fight Alcoholism Through Nutrition by Joan Mathew Larson Ph.D.
 This book can also be purchased at amazon.com.

 To Find a Nutritionist:

 Some people may decide to work directly with a nutritionist.
-The American Dietetic Association (ADA) web site can help you locate a nutritionist.
-The ADA is the nation's largest organization of food and nutrition professionals.
-Their web site provides a "Find a Dietitian" feature locating dietitians in the United States by zip code.
+The Academy of Nutrition and Dietetics web site can help you locate a nutritionist.
+This is the nation's largest organization of food and nutrition professionals.
+Click on the red Find an Expert button at the top of the page to locate dietitians in the United States by zip code.
 Descriptions include areas of practice or specialty for each dietitian.